 6.35 Policy TRA1 seeks to promote the use of highly accessible locations for predominantly people-based development.
 Shopping and leisure uses should be located where there is a choice of transport and should provide proper provision for walking, cycling and public transport.
 The policy requires that for major developments a Transportation Assessment (TA) should be undertaken.
 A TA has been provided which has assessed impact on the local and trunk road network.
 In consultation between the Council's Roads and Transportation Services and Transport Scotland a number of infrastructure improvements have been brought forward.
-The impacts of the development on the network have been assessed in combination with other planned development proposals in East Kilbride in particular the East Kilbride Community Growth Area with an additional 2 500 houses by 2025 will require roads infrastructure improvements.
+The impacts of the development on the network have been assessed in combination with other planned development proposals in East Kilbride in particular the East Kilbride Community Growth Area and will require roads infrastructure improvements.
 As part of the current proposal the mitigation measures following from the TA can be summarised: